RobinHC/upcoming/CDNozzle/README.md

 https://github.com/rlee32/openfoam_tutorials/tree/master/CDNozzle

 ## Description
-Here we simulate subsonic and supersonic flow in a converging-diverging nozzle using a structured axisymmetric mesh written in Gmsh.
+Here we simulate subsonic and supersonic inviscid flow in a converging-diverging nozzle using a structured axisymmetric mesh written in Gmsh.
 The flow starts subsonic at the inlet, and becomes supersonic after passing through the throat.
 We compare the simulation results with experimental measurements found at: